-This article appeared in the March/April 2017 edition of Museum magazine.
+This article appeared in the March/April 2017 issue of Museum magazine.

 Effective leaders create mission statements to shape their museum careers.

 The one thing that can be said universally about people who work in the museum profession is that they’re here by choice.
 Nobody really twisted anybody’s arm to work among beautiful objects or bewildering specimens. with fascinating or curious stories, or in interesting, even unique spaces.
 We’re here because We’ve been drawn to this work.
 And many of u.s have come from a dizzying array of backgrounds to call a museum our professional home.

 But once you’re in the profession, what then?
 Whether you’re just starting out or you’ve been around for a while, there are career crossroads to be navigated, some sooner rather than later, some by choice, others not What’s the career prize you have your eye on and have you figured out the directions you can take to eventually grab it?
 How important is it to have your career all planned out?
 And don’t we negate the serendipity, the excitement, and sometimes the fear of the unknown by being overly prescriptive?
 Besides, how can anybody plan like that in a time when looking ahead even six months is a futile business?